MicrosoftDocs/azure-ai-docs/articles/machine-learning/concept-mlflow.md

 - You can run any training routine that uses MLflow in Azure Machine Learning without making any changes.

 > [!TIP]
-> Unlike the Azure Machine Learning SDK v1, there's no logging functionality in the v2 SDK.
+> Unlike the Azure Machine Learning SDK v1, there's no logging functionality in the Azure Machine Learning v2 SDK.
 You can use MLflow logging to ensure that your training routines are cloud-agnostic, portable, and have no dependency on Azure Machine Learning.

 ## Tracking with MLflow